Hepatitis C Virus (HCV) RNA Detection and Quantification by Real-Time Reverse Transcription-PCR (RT-PCR), Serum

-Detection of acute hepatitis C virus (HCV) infection (ie, <2 months from exposure)
+Detection of acute hepatitis C virus (HCV) infection before the appearance of HCV antibodies in serum (ie, <2 months from exposure)

 Detection and confirmation of chronic HCV infection

-Quantification of HCV RNA in serum of patients with chronic HCV infection (previously anti-HCV antibody-positive)
+Quantification of HCV RNA in serum of patients with chronic HCV infection (HCV antibody-positive)

 Monitoring disease progression in chronic HCV infection and/or response to anti-HCV therapy

-A "Quantitative" result expressed in IU/mL and log IU/mL indicates the degree of active HCV viral replication in the patient.
-Monitoring HCV RNA levels over time can be important for assessing disease progression or monitoring a patient's response to anti-HCV therapy.
+A quantitative result expressed in IU/mL and log IU/mL indicates the degree of active HCV viral replication in the patient.
+Monitoring HCV RNA levels over time is important to assess disease progression and/or monitoring a patient's response to anti-HCV therapy.

-An "Indeterminate" result with the comment "Inconclusive result.
-Submit a new specimen for testing if clinically indicated" indicates that inhibitory substances may be present in the specimen.
-When clinically indicated, collection and testing of a new specimen is recommended.
+An "Inconclusive" result with the comment "Inconclusive" result.
+Submit a new specimen for testing if clinically indicated indicates that inhibitory substance(s) is/are present in the serum specimen tested.
+When clinically indicated, collection of a new serum specimen for retesting is recommended.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances